RitchieLab/Gene-level-statistical-colocalization/README.md

 --core=10 \
 --eqtl_sample_size_file=${eqtl_sample_size_file}

-done
 ```
-* Note that it is not recommended to run a for loop over genes in Input file in practice; one can parallelize runs in an HPC environment.
+* Note that it is not recommended to run a for loop over genes specified in Input file in practice; one can parallelize runs in an HPC environment.

 Following is an explanation of the listed parameters: